 Like with most hunting dog breeds, the Cane Corso will have high prey drive.
-The dog’s innate tendencies are what made them special hunting dogs in the first place.
+The dog’s instincts are what made them special hunting dogs in the first place.
 If they see a squirrel or possum run through the yard, they’ll likely start chasing.

 The problem with this is that the Cane Corso could potentially view young children as “prey.”
 When kids run around and squeal, they’re exhibiting prey-like behaviors.
-Though, this may be a bigger problem early on, as they’re still getting to know the kids.
+This may be a bigger problem in early on, as they’re still getting to know the kids.

 But if you bring your children’s friends over to play, this could be a different story.
-If unfamiliar kids are chasing around the kids of the home, the Cane Corso may feel the urge to intervene.
+If “stranger” kids are chasing around your kids, the Cane Corso may feel the urge to intervene.
 And, it may not end so well for the other kids.

-This scenario is why it’s so important for Cane Corsos to have extensive socializing early on in puppyhood.
-The more children (of all ages) they interact with, the more likely they’ll be able to differentiate “fun play” from aggressive behavior.
+This scenario is why it’s so important for Cane Corsos to have extensive socializing early on.
+The more children (of all ages) they interact with, the more likely they’ll be able to differentiate the “fun play” from aggressive behaviors.

 The good news is that Cane Corsos are relatively easy to train.
-Thanks to their people-loving personalities and eagerness to please, they tend to respond well to obedience.
-However, they can be difficult to handle due to their dominant nature.
+Thanks to their people-loving personality and eagerness to please, they tend to respond well to obedience.
+Still, they can be difficult to handle due to their dominant nature.

 As a result, we don’t recommend Cane Corsos for first time owners or novice trainers.
 They will closely observe you (the owner), much more than a small lap dog would.
-But they’re doing this because they’re looking for leadership.
+But they’re doing this because they’re looking for leadership in the pack.

 If you don’t firmly hold the “alpha dog” title, it’s likely a Cane Corso will try to assume the alpha role in the family.
-Of course, this could lead to troublesome behaviors down the line, especially if they’re interacting with the children.
+Of course, this could lead to troublesome behaviors down the line, especially if they are interacting with the kids.

 When we suggest establishing dominance, we’re not suggesting showing aggression towards the dog to say “i’m the boss.”
-Often times, this will lead to fear and anxiety, which can lead to reciprocated aggression from the dogs.
+Often times, this may lead to fear or anxiety, which can result in aggressive behaviors from the dog.

 There’s a lack of clear communication between dog and human.
 So, it’s up to the owners to guide the Cane Corso and teach acceptable behaviors.
 For example, teach them to sit before eating a meal.
 Or, make them wait at the door before leaving the home.